Jeff-F/ClusterPrePermissions/README.md

 Cluster's reusable pre-permissions utility that lets developers ask the users on their own dialog for photos or contacts access, before making the system-based request.
 This is based on [Cluster's post *The Right Way to Ask Users for iOS Permissions*](https://medium.com/p/96fa4eb54f2c).

+# Requirements
+* Xcode 6+
+* ARC

 # Why use Pre-Permissions?

 On iOS, when your code tries to access the Camera Roll or the Address Book, the system automatically shows an alert to the user.

 If the user says "Don't Allow" to this alert, **you have burned your one-and-only chance to get that access**.
 The user will have to jump through a 5-step process outside of your app to re-enable access, which they will rarely, if ever, do.

 Often the user wasn't event expecting the access alert, and by habit will tap "Don't Allow".
 This is a lose-lose scenario for both you and your user.